fhem/alexa-fhem-docker/README.md

 ```

 If you use another name for your fhem container `fhem`, or want to use another tcp port for fhemweb connections, then you have to change the alexa-fhem config file in the volume for your alea-fhem container `./alexa-fhem/alexa-fhem.json`.

+## Configuration of alexa-fhem container

+The config file is placed in the volume /alexa-fhem.
+If not already present, it will be created here.

 In the connections part, servername and port must match withhin fhem configuration:
 ```